weave-lab/weave-chatbot-reference/workshop-201/readme.md

 uv run workshop-201/teachers_assistant.py
 ```

 You should now be able to ask the teacher questions.
+The teacher uses
+the [Strands Agents Framework](#strands-agents-framework).
 Here are some sample prompts.
-The agent maintains history, so once
+The agent maintains history, so
+once
 started you can hit `Up` or `Down` to cycle through previous prompts.
+The teacher agent

-If a prompt doesn't actually get run, try hitting `Up` then `Enter`
+If a prompt doesn't actually get run, try hitting `Up` then `Enter`.
+The agent is a bit verbose, sometimes duplicates
+messages, sometimes apologizes for errors that didn't seem to happen and the formatting is kinda messy, but it is rather
+amazing!
+Patches welcome :)

 ## Sample Prompts